Larochette: History

 The town of Larochette used to be a small industrial hub.
 It was specialised in cloth mills on the river White Ernz from the end of the 18th century until the 1930s with some factories being active until the 1980s.

 In the street Rue de Medernach was a spinning factory, which became a brush factory from the 1920s to 1986 and is nowadays an apartment complex.
 At the location of today's primary school and cultural center on the same road used to be an industrial complex with different industrial uses over the years.
 In the Rue Scheerbach were several textile factories that are now residential buildings, one of the industrial chimneys has been restored.
 Other remnants can be seen in a museum in a building of the former train station.

 Larochette was part of the narrow-gauge railway Larochette - Cruchten that was operational from 1882 to 1948.
 It was also connected to another narrow-gauge railway that went to the quarries in Ernzen over Heffingen-Soup.
 The planned connection to Junglinster was never finished.
 Still visible today are the train station buildings of Larochette, a train depot that is nowadays a petrol station and supermarket, as well as several bridges.
 Many sections are now part of the national cycle path network.

 Population

+Larochette has the highest proportion of Portuguese-born inhabitants of any commune in Luxembourg, at 31.1% as of the 2021 census.